Digital is a dynamic and ever-growing space. In this section, we give an overview of digital's history and the direction it is taking for the future.

 Thanks to digital's vast amounts of targeting technology and capturing of personal data, marketers are able to reach both large audiences and more granular segments without compromising scale.
 This includes being able to target by specific attribute including demographic, behavioral, psychographic, and more.
 Not only can marketers target groups of people, they can also target specific devices and even individual users regardless ofwhat device they may be using.

-In addition, digital marketers are especially determined to measure success of campaigns.
+Additionally, digital marketers are especially determined to measure success of campaigns.
 A number of user engagements can be tracked such as impressions, clicks, website hits, leads, and actual purchases.
 In as much, digital makes it easier than traditional media to track Return on Investment (ROI), helping marketers to see the efficacy of their campaigns and make better decisions for optimization and the future.

 How does digital differ from traditional advertising?